BigApeJohny/ImagesEncryptor/README.md

 --enc or --dec
 ```

-Key ( if you don'y pass any key, default key will be used):
+Key ( if you don't pass any key, default key will be used ):

 ```
 --key=00000000
 ```

-Exaplme usage ( in src folder):
+Exaplme usage ( in src folder ):

 ```
 node index.js --img=yoda.bmp --enc